datacamp/authoring/docs/courses/exercises/tab-exercise.md

 ## Authoring

 Every sub-exercise in a `TabExercise` has its own `instruction`, `hint`, `solution`, and `sct` blocks.
-If you specify these blocks for the parent exercise, they will **not** be used.

-### Sample Code

-However, the `sample_code` block can be specified at the sub-exercise level or at the parent exercise level.
+If you specify these blocks for the parent exercise, they will *not* be used.
+However, the `sample_code` block can be specified at either the sub-exercise level or the parent exercise level.

 - If `sample_code` is specified at the parent exercise level, it will only be used to initialize the first sub-exercise.
-In following sub-exercises, the submission for the previous sub-exercise is used for initialization.
+Each following sub-exercises will use the submission for the previous exercise for initialization.
-- If `sample_code` is specified at the sub-exercise level, it is used for initialization each time a sub-exercise is completed.
+- If `sample_code` is specified at the sub-exercise level, it will be used for initialization each time a sub-exercise is completed.

 ### Pre-Exercise Code